sagunjaiswal/daily-javaScript/DAY-17/description.md

 - This operator returns the right hand value if the left hand value is null or undefined.
 - _no chaining with && and || operators_.It is not possible to combine both the AND (&&) and OR operators (||) directly with ??.
-A SyntaxError will be thrown in such cases. eg : null || undefined ?? "num"; // raises a SyntaxError (null || undefined) ?? "num"; // returns "num"
+A SyntaxError will be thrown in such cases. eg : null || undefined ?? "num"; // raises a SyntaxError,

+  (null || undefined) ?? "num"; // returns "num"

 - You can use ternary for two values: